OverlyDevoted/CyberSecuritySummaries/Languages/Java/Collections.md

 - remove (with index) O(1) as  does not shift elements because they are linked
 - clear

+#### Inheriting Deque interface

+Because LinkedList is inheriting the double ended queue it means the class provides methods for removing and adding elements from both sides.

 Can be used as queue by using `offer` and `poll` (from implemented Deque class).

 Can also be used as a stack with `push` and `pop` methods